 - 1/4 cup tapioca starch

-- 2 teaspoons salt, plus more for sprinkling
+- 2 teaspoons sea salt, plus more for sprinkling

-- In a small bowl, combine the yeast, sugar, and warm water.
+- Activate Yeast: In a medium-size bowl, combine the yeast, sugar, and warm water.
 Mix well and set aside for 5 minutes until it becomes foamy.
 If the yeast mixture doesn’t foam up after 5 minutes, that means that the yeast has expired and is no longer working.
 Throw it away and use yeast from a fresh packet.

-- Once the yeast mixture is foamy, combine the yeast mixture with 1/4 cup olive oil, the apple cider vinegar in a large mixing bowl and mix well.
+- Combine Liquid Ingredients with Yeast Mixture: Once the yeast mixture is foamy, combine the yeast mixture with 1/4 cup olive oil, the apple cider vinegar in a large mixing bowl and mix well.

-- Add the gluten-free all-purpose flour, tapioca starch, and salt to the bowl and mix well until you get a sticky but homogeneous dough (it is totally normal for the dough to be slightly wet and sticky because that’s the way gluten-free bread dough is.
+- Add Dry Ingredients: Add the gluten-free all-purpose flour, xanthan gum (if using), tapioca starch, and salt to the bowl and mix well until you get a sticky but homogeneous dough (it is totally normal for the dough to be slightly wet and sticky because that’s the way gluten-free bread dough is.
 Don’t be tempted to add more flour or it will become hard and dry).

-- After the dough has risen, dip your pinky finger in water and use it to poke evenly-spaced dimples into the dough.
+- Poke Dimples into Dough: After the dough has risen, dip your pinky finger in water and use it to poke evenly-spaced dimples into the dough.

-- Brush the dough with olive oil, making sure that even part of the surface has been brushed (this will create a crusty, golden brown exterior once it’s baked).
+- Brush with Olive Oil: Brush the dough with olive oil, making sure that even part of the surface has been brushed (this will create a crusty, golden brown exterior once it’s baked).
 Sprinkle the surface with fresh rosemary leaves and salt.

-- Bake on the middle rack for 45 to 55 minutes until the top is golden brown and crusty.
+- Bake Until Crusty: Bake on the middle rack for 45 to 55 minutes until the top is golden brown and crusty.

-- Let focaccia bread cool slightly before slicing and serving warm.
+- Cool Before Slicing: Let focaccia bread cool slightly before slicing and serving warm.

 Sugar: The sugar used is for the yeast to feed on so as to activate the yeast, so you cannot omit it.
 If you don’t want to use sugar, you can use the same amount of coconut sugar, or half the amount of maple syrup or honey.
 It will not make the bread sweet later.

-Toppings: This recipe uses fresh rosemary as a topping, but you could also top the focaccia with other fresh herbs such as oregano or garlic, or olives and even sun-dried tomatoes – the options are endless and basically up to you.
+Rosemary: This recipe uses fresh rosemary leaves as a topping for extra flavor and color, but you could also top the focaccia with other fresh herbs such as oregano or garlic, or olives and even sun-dried tomatoes – the options are endless and basically up to you.

 - Category: Bread